Science Curriculum

 High School Science

-Also, during the 2023 - 2024 school year, WHS is piloting a new course, Science Practices and Principles.
-Its instructional design, as demonstrated in the curriculum map, provide all students with the general science skills that adhere to the Next Generation Science Standards.
-The full curriculum to that course will be written in the summer of 2024.
+- During the 2023–2024 school year, WHS piloted a new course, Science Practices and Principles, designed to provide all students with foundational science skills aligned with the Next Generation Science Standards.
+The full curriculum for this course was completed on August 24, 2024.

-If you have any questions regarding tracking or the differentiated instructional strategies, please contact Angelo Saba, PK - 12 Curriculum, Instruction, and Assessment Coordinator, at asaba@westbrookctschools.org.
+- For questions regarding course tracking or differentiated instructional strategies, please contact the Director of Teaching and Learning at asaba@westbrookctschools.org

 Integrated Earth and Physical Science